Kenneth Segal: Professional career

 Segal is a founding partner and CEO of PublicZone Transportation Ltd, a company which has been involved in projects at the national level.
 By designing high-quality products, solutions and programs, the company has affected the daily lives of hundreds of thousands of commuters daily, in projects such as the Jerusalem Light Rail system (140,000 ridership), Bus Rapid Transit System – “Metronit” in Haifa (95,000 Ridership), Jerusalem Bus Rapid Transit System (35,000 ridership).
 Developing modular systems for other transit systems in central Israel and Jerusalem together with public furniture for transport hubs and airports the company remains a leading innovator in the field of transportation design.

 As a leading company PublicZone-Transportation Ltd has been involved in the development of design programs and information architecture solutions for other major transportation projects such as the Tel Aviv Red Line Bus Rapid Transit system of N.T.A and Tel Aviv Light Rail system.
 The company also planned TVM Shelters for High Grade Bus System in Haifa and designed the shelters for the Bus Interface Project of Israel Railway.

-The company's agenda of empowerment through design, led by Segal as CEO, has created a change in the various cities in which these new systems of transportation were implemented.
-The studio's emphasis on high-grade materials and special attention to socio-cultural attributes of space in the urban setting is rapidly becoming a landmark, influencing rapidly growing markets, such as South-East Asia, Kazakhstan and other new and rapidly growing markets.